-2.24 Cash and cash equivalents
+2.23 Cash and cash equivalents

-Cash and cash equivalents comprise cash on hand, cash at bank, fixed deposits and other short-term highly liquid investments that are readily convertible to a known amount of cash and are subject to an insignificant risk of changes in value.
+For the purpose of presentation in the consolidated statement of cash flows, cash and cash equivalents comprise cash on hand, cash at bank, fixed deposits and other short-term highly liquid investments that are readily convertible to a known amount of cash and are subject to an insignificant risk of changes in value.

-2.24 Non-current assets (or disposal groups) held-for-sale and discontinued operations
+2.24 Non-current assets (or disposal groups) held for sale and discontinued operations

-Non-current assets (or disposal groups) are classified as assets held-for-sale and carried at the lower of carrying amount and fair value less costs to sell if their carrying amount is recovered principally through a sale transaction rather than through continuing use.
-The assets are not depreciated or amortised while they are classified as held-for-sale.
+Non-current assets (or disposal groups) are classified as assets held for sale and carried at the lower of carrying amount and fair value less costs to sell if their carrying amount is recovered principally through a sale transaction rather than through continuing use.
+The assets are not depreciated or amortised while they are classified as held for sale.
 Equity accounting ceased when the investment in associates and joint ventures are classified as held for sale.
 Any impairment loss on initial classification and subsequent measurement is recognised as an expense.
 Any subsequent increase in fair value less costs to sell (not exceeding the accumulated impairment loss that has been previously recognised) is recognised in profit or loss.

-A discontinued operation is a component of an entity that either has been disposed of, or that is classified as held-for-sale and:
+A discontinued operation is a component of an entity that either has been disposed of, or that is classified as held for sale and: